giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 ### npm Inc.

-npm Inc. is in a unique position because they own the biggest and most popular package registry and because they don't yet provide a service to package owners to monetize their software.
+npm Inc. is in a unique position because they own the biggest and most popular package registry and because they don't yet provide a service to package owners for monetizing their software.

 I really hope that they are monitoring the donation based space and eventually will come up with a better solution for everybody (even the small _fishes_) that is **not yet another donation based platform**!